 Even without mold-resisting additives, the gypsum core of greenboard, like conventional drywall, does not support the growth of mold as it is not an organic product.

 Greenboard and Water Resistant Drywall Dimensions

-Even though greenboard drywall is the same thickness (5/8-inch) as Type X, it should not be confused with the fire-resistant product named Type X. Type X should be used in areas such as kitchens where a fire might be expected.
+Even though greenboard drywall is the same thickness (5/8-inch) as Type X, it should not be confused with the Type X fire-resistant product.
+Type X should be used in areas such as kitchens where a fire might be expected.
 Type X drywall is required by building code for garages.

 Greenboard and Water Resistant Drywall Brands

-Greenboard is found under such brand names as GP's ToughRock Mold-Guard Drywall Panel and American Gypsum's Aquabloc.
+The type of drywall pejoratively called greenboard is found under various brand names such as GP's ToughRock Mold-Guard Drywall Panel and American Gypsum's Aquabloc.
 Greenboard costs slightly more than conventional drywall.

 Is Greenboard Allowed for Wet Applications?

-Cement-based backerboards Durock, Wonderboard, and Hardibacker are all mineral-based, or cementitious, materials.
+Cement-based backer boards Durock, Wonderboard, and Hardibacker are all mineral-based, or cementitious, materials.
 Cement board is perfect for tile-covered wet applications like showers and tub surrounds.
-Wet or dry, such backerboard provides a stable base for tiling.
+Wet or dry, such backer board provides a stable base for tiling.
 Cement board will never biodegrade because it has no organic materials.
 The organic element to drywall's paper is the chief reason why drywall may experience mold and mildew.
-Another advantage of cement board is that it can be used as a base for tile flooring; drywall of any type can never be used for flooring applications.
+Another advantage of the cement board is that it can be used as a base for tile flooring; drywall of any type can never be used for flooring applications.

 One reason why builders may use greenboard for highly wet areas, though, is because it is faster and easier to install and less expensive on a square-foot basis.